What is CT Scan?

 CT Scan Vs MRI:

-Patient Comfort: The CT scan machine is very open, so people don’t feel any discomforts in it.
+The CT scan machine is very open, so people don’t feel any discomforts in it.
 MRI machines, on the other hand, can cause anxiety in patients as the space in which the customer lays is narrow and usually, patients aren’t comfortable in it.
+Patients can now also book their tests online by registering themselves on WoW Health.